-Yesterday we discussed six ways brands are benefiting from Field Marketing.
+Yesterday we discussed six ways brands are benefiting from field marketing.
 It's common knowledge that businesses start "new things" by getting the basics right before moving on to more advanced capabilities, so naturally many suppliers aren't benefiting from all six.
 So if a supplier were to set up a field marketing capability, where would they start?

 Field marketing works for small suppliers through to large multinational suppliers who are running national campaigns on a regular basis.
 Regardless of the size of your operation, there are still more or less the same fundamentals that will make up a basic Field marketing capability in the retail industry.
-If you are looking into getting setup, here's where you can get started:
+If you are looking into getting set up, here's where you can get started:

-1. Everything begins with a well planned call cycle
+1. Everything begins with a well-planned call cycle

 A call cycle is a plan.
 It indicates how often and when relevant stores in an area will be visited as well as what tasks will be performed at each store visit.
 Call cycles are usually broken down into regional visits and run on a 4-week cycle, hence the name call cycle.